jessedi0n/openai-chatgpt-chrome-extension/README.md

 # OpenAI ChatGPT Chrome Extension

-This extension uses the magic of OpenAI's GPT language models to ensure a seamless ChatGPT experience, enabling you to pose questions or make statements and receive instant model-generated responses — all without leaving your favorite website.
+This extension uses the magic of OpenAI's chat and image models to ensure a seamless ChatGPT-Like experience - all without ever having to leave your favorite website.
+Start a A.I. powered conversation or generate stunning images with just a few clicks.

 <img src='assets/preview-1.png' width='400' alt='Extension Preview 1' />